Information for Parents

 Ms J K BULLOCK, BSc (Ports.), PGCE (Man.), MSc (Hudd.)
 Head of Science, EAL

 Mrs S L CAMPBELL, BA, (LMU), PGCE (Leeds) * Prep School

 Mrs S CHAMBONNET, BA, (Toulouse), PGCE (Portsmouth) Latin, French

 Mrs H L CROMPTON,

 Miss C CROSS, BA (Warwick), PGCE (Sheffield Hallam) Head of Sixth Form, English

 M DELL, BSc, PGCE (Nottingham) Head of Mathematics

-B GARRARD, BSc, PGCE (LMU) Director of Sport
+B GARRARD, BSc, PGCE (LMU) Head of PE and Games

 D I GISBOURNE, BSc (Durham), PGCE (Hull) Director of ICT, Mathematics